PaloAltoNetworks/terraform-ansible-intro/docs/deployment.md

 $ terraform plan
 ```

 Type the following command to execute the Terraform plan.
 You can append `--auto-approve` to the command in order to avoid the confirmation step.
+This will deploy the VM-Series instance in GCP.
+This will take a few moments to complete.

 ```bash
 $ terraform apply
 ```
-Copy and paste the output fields from the plan into a note or document on your laptop.
+Copy and paste the output fields (in green) into a note or document on your laptop.
 You will need this information later.

 ## Update the SSK config
 Use the following `gcloud compute` command to override the default GCP key management process and utilize our SSH key.